When the Court Steps In

 A Fast Timeline for Resolution

 This is not a process that drags on.
-The statute requires the matter to be set for hearing within ten days, unless both sides agree to a different schedule.
-The personal representative and their attorney receive notice, along with anyone else named in the petition.
+The statute requires the court to set a hearing within ten days, unless both sides agree to a different schedule.

 The matter shall be set for hearing within ten days unless the parties otherwise agree.
 Notice as the court directs shall be given to the personal representative and his attorney of record, if any, and to any other parties named defendant in the petition.

-A.R.S. § 14-3607(B)This built-in speed reflects the reality that estate assets can be lost quickly.
-A personal representative who is depleting accounts, selling property below market value, or making premature distributions can cause damage that is difficult to reverse.
-The ten-day hearing window gives the court a chance to intervene before that happens.
+A.R.S. § 14-3607(B)This built-in speed reflects how quickly estate assets can be lost.
+For example, a representative who depletes accounts or sells property below market value can cause damage that is hard to reverse.